PHYSICIAN BURNOUT

 Explore the Well-Being Index Demo

-Join the 600+ organizations using the Well-Being Index to assess and monitor the well-being of their organization.
+Join 600+ organizations already using the Well-Being Index.
 Invented by Mayo Clinic, the Well-Being Index:

-• Anonymously measure 6 dimensions of distress in just 9 questions.
+• Anonymously measures 6 dimensions of distress and well-being in just 9 questions.

-• Allows participants to compare their results to their peers' and national averages.
+• Allows participants to compare their results to peers’ and national averages.

 • Includes the ability to track well-being over time.